ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![Multitenancy Consumer Organisations level](./images/tenancy3.png)

 ## A word on quorum
 Nowadays a lot of systems containing data are distributed.
 This increases availability but at the same time data consistency between the various instances is highly required.
 There are several strategies to support this requirement, active-passive, active-active where it becomes a little bit more difficult.
-One approach to solve this is to use the notion of quorum, where using a simple mathematical decision (N-1)/2 a decision can be taken to identify whether the system should be shut down in order to avoid data corruption or to keep the system available but alert that data corruption has occurred and some reconciliation work may have to happen.
+One approach to solve this is to use the notion of quorum, where using a simple mathematical decision (N-1)/2 a decision can be taken to identify whether the system should be shut down to avoid data corruption or to keep the system available but alert that data corruption has occurred, and some reconciliation work may have to happen.
 Many components in API Connect or related to API Connect are based on distributed databases.
 Kubernetes etcd, Elastic Stack, Cassandra, Redis, etc ...
 When you design your topology, I would really advise that you understand what you want, what can be done and what may happen if losing quorum, how the individual component will behave.
-You should also perform some disaster testing according what you try to achieve.
+You should also perform some disaster testing according to what you try to achieve.
 There are a lot of literature on this topic available.
 One final word, for fun, remember that ∀ n ∈ ℕ (n-1)/2 < n/2 , that means that if you lose half of your instances you are in trouble and you need to start worrying about what is happening!

 ## Policies
 Below the available policies in API Connect V10.0.0.0